dtx12/AndroidAnimationsActions/README.md

 Library contains class `Interpolations` with different predefined interpolations which may be useful for animations.

 ## Demo
-For better quality please check package demo in project.
+For better quality please check package demo in the project.
 ![](http://i.imgur.com/EueRBrp.gif)

 ## Gradle